bhargav-kalsariya/AngularText/README.md

 - redesign all the scss file
 - create address array (user can add multiple address)
 - implements cascading into address's country , city , state
+- send errors on blank form submission
+- fix bug of dropdowns (resets the city and state when country got changed)